CGA-TOOP/PlatformIOSetup/README.md

 Follow the steps below to install Platform IO, and program your robot for the first time.

 ## Configure Platform IO
-1. Before we install the Platform IO extension we need to ensure we have the python virtual environment module installed.
-In order to do this lets add the universe apt repository.
+1. Before we install the Platform IO extension, we need to ensure we have the python virtual environment module installed.
+In order to do this we need to first add the universe apt repository.
 Run the following command in a terminal window.
 When prompted, select enter.
 ```
 sudo add-apt-repository universe
 ```